Kevin T. Padworski and Teresa Castillo

-Lamont musical theatre/opera graduate George Arvidson has been cast in the West End (London’s Broadway) production of Tim Rice and Andrew Lloyd Webber’s musical Evita.
-The production will run at London’s Phoenix Theatre for 12 weeks this summer.
+Lamont musical theatre/opera graduate George Arvidson performed in the West End (London’s Broadway) production of Tim Rice and Andrew Lloyd Webber’s musical Evita.
+The production ran at London’s Phoenix Theatre for 12 weeks last summer.

 DU Lamont graduate Sarah Cambidge Chastain (far right, standing) has been awarded one of the highest honors and most prestigious appointments in the Opera world.
 Sarah is a 2017 Adler Fellow at San Francisco Opera.